MiliDS-Lewis/SummitLearning/src/data/programs/4-exam-board.md

 ---
 name: Exam Boards
-dropdownDescription: We teach according to the leading exam boards' curricula, ensuring our students are thoroughly prepared for their assessments with the most up-to-date and relevant materials.
+dropdownDescription: We teach according to the leading exam boards' curricula, ensuring our children are thoroughly prepared for their assessments with the most up-to-date and relevant materials.
 hero:
-  tagline: Where great students grow
+  tagline: Where great children grow
   headline: Summit Learning's Exam Board
-  text: We teach according to the leading exam boards' curricula, ensuring our students are thoroughly prepared for their assessments with the most up-to-date and relevant materials.
+  text: We teach according to the leading exam boards' curricula, ensuring our children are thoroughly prepared for their assessments with the most up-to-date and relevant materials.
   action:
     label: Enroll today
     href: '#'